nginxinc/nginx-azure-workshops/labs/lab1/readme.md

 <br/>

-### Setup your Azure Resource group for this workshop
+### Setup your Azure environment

-1. In your local machine open terminal and make sure you have Azure Command Line Interface (CLI) installed by running below command.
+1. In your local machine (use Jumphost for F5 hosted workshop attendees), open terminal and make sure you have Azure Command Line Interface (CLI) installed by running below command.

    ```bash
    az --version
    ```

    > NOTE: If this command throws an error then it means Azure CLI is not installed.
 Follow lab0 instructions to get it installed in your local machine.
 You must have Azure CLI version 2.61.0 or higher.
+For F5 hosted workshop attendees the Azure CLI has been already installed within the jumphost.

    Make sure you have the Azure CLI `NGINX extension` installed by running below command.